-- Lodge a complaint with the EOC and request investigation or conciliation.
-In case conciliation fails, the complainant may seek EOC Online Complaint Form can legal assistance from the EOC. be found at the EOC website: http://www.eoc.org.hk/eoc/graphicsfolder/complaint.aspx Consult a lawyer, report to the police or file a civil law suit against the harasser.
-It should be clearly stated that the complaint handling procedure of the \square organisation does not affect the complainant's right to lodge complaints with the EOC, report to the police or file a lawsuit in the District Court.
-7. Principles of handling sexual harassment complaints Fairness: Enquiries and complaints should be handled in a just and impartial manner to ensure that the complainant and the alleged harasser are fairly treated and both parties have chances to present their case.
-Confidentiality: Assurance should be given to persons concerned that all information and records related to a sexual harassment complaint will be kept confidential and only be disclosed to relevant persons on a need-to-know basis.
-Under the principle of natural justice, the alleged harasser should be informed about the details of the allegation.
-Avoiding delay: Complaints should be handled promptly because both the complainant and the alleged harasser are under pressure from the sexual harassment complaint case.
-Transparent procedures: Organisations should incorporate the handling procedures related to sexual harassment complaints in their complaint policy / sexual harassment policy and make them known to the management, staff, coaches, athletes and other related persons in the organisation.
-If a complaint involves minors, the relevant rules and disciplinary actions should also be made known to the person and - Protection for complainants and witnesses: Complainants and witnesses should be protected against victimisation, i.e. being treated less favourably, including being retaliated (which in itself is an unlawful act of discrimination under section 9 of the SDO) because of the complaint case.
+- It should be clearly stated that the complaint handling procedure of the agency does not affect the complainant's right to lodge complaints with the EOC, report to the police or file a lawsuit in the District Court. - 7.
+Principles of handling sexual harassment complaints - Fairness: Enquiries and complaints should be handled in a just and impartial manner to ensure that the complainant and the alleged harasser are fairly treated and both parties have chances to present their case. - Confidentiality: Assurance should be given to persons concerned that all information and records related to a sexual harassment complaint will be kept confidential and only be disclosed to relevant persons on a need-to-know basis.
+Under the principle of natural justice, the alleged harasser should be informed about the details of the allegation. - Avoiding delay: Complaints should be handled promptly because both the complainant and the alleged harasser are under pressure from the sexual harassment complaint case.

+• Transparent procedures: Agencies should incorporate the handling procedures related to sexual harassment complaints in their complaint policy / anti-sexual harassment policy and make them known to the management, staff, volunteers, members, service users and other related persons in the agency.
+If a complaint involves minors or people with cognitive difficulties arising from disability (e.g., people with intellectual disability or people with dementia), the relevant rules and disciplinary actions should also be made known to the person and his / her parents.

-- Avoid conflict of interest: If the person who handles the enquiry / complaint case is closely related to the complainant or the alleged harasser (for instance, being relatives), or the alleged harasser is the person-in-charge of handling sexual harassment complaints, the case should be handled by another person. - Anonymous complaint: Whether the complaints are anonymous or not, the organisation may need to make inquiries or to conduct investigation.
+- Protection for complainants and witnesses: Complainants and witnesses should be protected against victimisation, i.e., being treated less favourably, including being retaliated (which in itself is an unlawful act of discrimination under section 9 of the SDO) because of the complaint case. - Avoid conflict of interest: If the person who handles the enquiry / complaint case is closely related to the complainant or the alleged harasser (for instance, being relatives), or the alleged harasser is the person-in-charge of handling sexual harassment complaints, the case should be handled by another person. - Anonymous complaint: Whether the complaints are anonymous or not, the agency may need to make inquiries or to conduct investigation.
 If the anonymous complaint involves a minor or a person with disability, the decision to follow up with the complaint or not should be made more carefully. - Avoid further distressing the complainant: Showing empathy to the feelings of complainants, for instance, documenting information in a complete manner to avoid asking the complainant to keep telling the unpleasant experience again and again, respecting the complainant's preference in appointing investigators of the same sex to conduct the interview, etc. in order to ensure that the complainant would not be unnecessarily further distressed or humiliated.
 Complaint cases should be handled discreetly so that the other related parties would not be unnecessarily distressed.